“Let’s Get Woke” – Josh Christina (reviewed by Dave Franklin)

 It’s a testament to Josh’s talents that he can continue to be influenced by the past without ever sinking into parody.
 Instead, he keeps growing and reaching into new, uncharted territory.
 Josh Christina music provides a bridge across generational lines by going backward to move into the future.

-And just to confirm how he got from the past into the future, Josh closes the album down with a rampant medley that includes: “Hound Dog”, “Long Tall Sally”, “Johnny Be Good” and a “Whole Lotta Shakin”.
+And just to confirm how he got from the past into the future, Josh closes the album down with a rampant Rock and Roll Medley that includes: “Hound Dog”, “Long Tall Sally”, “Johnny Be Good” and a “Whole Lotta Shakin”.
 With each new release, Josh Christina seems to be pushing himself to the ranks of the greats, getting better and more interesting as he moves forward.

 ‘Instincts’ begins with the track ‘Friend Zone’.
 The song opens with a beautifully played piano with a strong sense of the Rockabilly genre which flavours the record throughout.
 The piano offers boogie woogie elements which would be perfectly suited for Jools Holland’s Hootenanny in December.
 There is a strong, inviting country element continuously driving in the background.